Last updated - Monday 10th December 2018.

 Why we value your privacy

 We value your privacy as much as we do our own, so we’re committed to keeping your personal and business information safe.
-We’re uncomfortable with the some organisations keep on file, so we ask for only the bare minimum from our customers.
+We’re uncomfortable with the information that some organisations keep on file, so we ask for only the bare minimum.

 We’ll never use your personal information for any reason other than why you gave it, and we’ll never give anyone access to it unless we’re forced to by law.